 48. Why do you suppose they call it the germ theory?

 49. Why do you think chiropractic could help you?

 51. Why have your previous attempts at solving this problem been unsuccessful?

 52. Why would the vaccinated be afraid of the unvaccinated?

 Want some coaching on deploying the Socratic method in your practice?
-Get a copy of Million Dollar Questions as a digital download or audio CD.
+Get a copy of Million Dollar Questions as a digital download.